 Absences in excess of these limits may result in consequences up to and including a report filed with law enforcement or social services and retention at the junior high and elementary levels.
+Students will be required to make up all time missed in excess of 20 unexcused absences in order to earn credit.
 Administrators are granted the right to make exceptions to this minimum attendance policy in extraordinary cases.
+Administration may also recommend families seek a medical diagnosis for students with consistent absenteeism.